Ai Business

 When to Break the Rules

-My filter is not absolute.
-There are situations where it makes sense to evaluate a tool even if it does not pass all four questions.
+My filter isn't absolute.
+There are situations where it makes sense to evaluate a tool even if it doesn't pass all four questions.

 When a trusted person recommends it.
-If someone whose judgment I respect (not an influencer, but someone who actually builds things) says a specific tool changed their workflow, I give it a sixty-minute evaluation even if it does not clearly pass question three.
-Trusted recommendations carry information that my filter cannot capture.
+If someone whose judgment I respect (not an influencer, but someone who actually builds things) says a specific tool changed their workflow, I give it a sixty-minute evaluation even if it doesn't clearly pass question three.
+Trusted recommendations carry information that my filter can't capture.

-When you are building a new business function.
-If you are adding a capability you have never had (like email marketing or financial analysis), you do not have a current solution to compare against.
+When you're building a new business function.
+If you're adding a capability you have never had (like email marketing or financial analysis), you don't have a current solution to compare against.
 In this case, evaluate the top two or three options in the category and pick the one that fits best.

 But even in these cases, apply the evaluation structure.
 Time the setup, test on real tasks, and make a clear decision.
 The goal is informed adoption, not experimentation for its own sake.